 In conclusion, adjuvant therapy plays a pivotal role in cancer treatment, aiming to remove any remaining cancer cells post-primary treatment.
 Its ultimate objective is to prevent the recurrence of cancer, offering patients a more hopeful outlook for the future.
 As research progresses, adjuvant therapy continues to evolve, bringing new hope and solutions to those fighting cancer.

-Adjuvant therapy for cancer plays a crucial role in decreasing the risk of cancer recurrence after the primary tumor has been removed.
+Adjuvant therapy for cancer plays a crucial role in decreasing the risk of cancer recurrence after the primary tumour has been removed.
 It involves various treatment modalities designed to target cancer cells that might remain in the body.
 Understanding the different types of adjuvant therapies can help patients and their families navigate their treatment options more effectively.

 Chemotherapy involves the use of drugs to destroy cancer cells.
 As an adjuvant therapy, it aims to eliminate any remaining cancer cells post-surgery that cannot be detected through diagnostic tests.
-This approach ensures that these microscopic cells do not grow into new tumors.
+This approach ensures that these microscopic cells do not grow into new tumours.

 Radiation therapy uses high-energy rays to target and kill cancer cells.
 As an adjuvant treatment, it is often applied to the area where the cancer was removed to destroy any leftover cells.
 This method is particularly effective in preventing local recurrences of cancer.